-The “Tar Heel State” as it is known, North Carolina has an exporter rank of 15 and a trade balance rank of 37.
-Some of the top industries or businesses involved in the highly revenue generating export include Pharmaceuticals, Industrial Machinery, Aircraft, Electrical Machinery, Plastics, Motor Vehicles & Parts, and Cotton among others.
-Off late, the banking & finance industry has shown rapid economic growth and this is a favored industry for incorporation in North Carolina.
+Known as the “Tar Heel State”, North Carolina has an exporter rank of 15 and a trade balance rank of 37.
+Some of the top industries or businesses involved in the highly revenue generating export state include Pharmaceuticals, Industrial Machinery, Aircraft, Electrical Machinery, Plastics, Motor Vehicles & Parts, and Cotton among others.
+Recently, the banking & finance industry has shown rapid economic growth and this is a favored industry for incorporation in North Carolina.
 Some of the top names in this sector include AONHewitt, BB&T, Credit Suisse, MetLife, Wells Fargo, TIAA, PNC, and Bank of America.

 Why Choose North Carolina for Incorporation?

 Whether you are planning to form a corporation or a limited liability company in North Carolina, it is a known fact that this is one state that has been consistently recognized for its pro business climate.
 Business incorporation in North Carolina will provide you with the platform required to grow and become a part of the thriving economy.

 There are major benefits that small businesses can gain through various programs being implemented to provide businesses with the much needed support they require as start-ups.
 There are several programs in place for corporations and LLC’s and some of them are:

 - Machinery and Equipment, Sales and Use Tax Exemption: If you set up a company in North Carolina in the manufacturing sector and qualify for this program then your business can benefit from exemption from sales and use tax on manufacturing machinery.

 - Job Development Investment Grant (JDIG): It is a discretionary incentive program that is performance based.
 The main aim of the program is to facilitate cash grants directly to new businesses and expanding companies.

 How do you incorporate in North Carolina?